Phenomenologists of reading

 But every good book should be re-read as soon as it is finished.
 After the sketchiness of the first reading comes the creative work of reading.
 We must then know the problem that confronted the author.
 The second, then the third reading...give us, little by little, the solution of this problem.
 Imperceptabily, we give ourselves the illusion that both the problem and the solution are ours.
 The psychological nuance: "I should have written that," establishes us as phenomenologists of reading.2

-How many books can you think of that you'd like to read again?
+How many books can you think of that you have re-read, or would consider re-reading?

 I can't think of one I've read multiple times, where I didn't gain a great deal from the effort.